290 total views, 21 views today

 - The next stage is that of the good passing from the manufacturer to the wholesaler.
 The wholesaler purchases it for Rs 130, and adds on value (which is basically his ‘margin’) of, say, Rs 20.
 The gross value of the good he sells would then be Rs 130 + 20 — or a total of Rs 150.

 A 10% tax on this amount will be Rs 15.
 But again, under GST, he can set off the tax on his output (Rs 15) against the tax on his purchased good from the manufacturer (Rs 13).
-Thus, the effective GST incidence on the wholesaler is only Rs 2 (15 – 13).
+Thus, the effective of current GST incidence on the wholesaler is only Rs 2.
+You may interested to read GST Registration Fees Detail

 - In the final stage, a retailer buys the shirt from the wholesaler.
 To his purchase price of Rs 150, he adds value, or margin, of, say, Rs 10.
 The gross value of what he sells, therefore, goes up to Rs 150 + 10, or Rs 160.
 The tax on this, at 10%, will be Rs 16.
 But by setting off this tax (Rs 16) against the tax on his purchase from the wholesaler (Rs 15), the retailer brings down the effective GST incidence on himself to Re 1 (16 –15).